1.1. This procedure covers all roles, responsibilities, and authorities related to Business Development and Marketing at XXX

 2.1.
-The purpose of this procedure is to ensure that performed Business Development and Market Process is clearly identified and support the work needs in XXX.
+The purpose of this procedure is to ensure that performed Business Development and Market Process is clearly identified and supports the work needs in XXX.

 2.3.
 Identifying a proper methodology to be adopted by the Business Development & Marketing department to deal with potential clients, starting from marketing.